offen/docker-volume-backup/docs/reference/index.md

 In case you encounter double quoted values in your runtime configuration you might still be using an [older version of `docker-compose`][compose-issue].
 You can work around this by either updating `docker-compose` or unquoting your configuration values.

-You can populate below template according to your requirements and use it as your `env_file`:
+You can populate below template according to your requirements and use it as your `env_file`.
+The values for each key currently match its default.

 {% raw %}
 ```